Shares of Canadian pot company higher on Altria interest

 - AT&T's pay-per-view golf gaffe exposes weakness of online sports

+Altria is not the first major U.S. corporation to explore the market.
+In August Constellation Brands Inc., the beverage company that owns everything from Corona beer and Manischewitz wine, strengthened its partnership with Canadian pot producer Canopy Growth Corp. and within the last year has increased its stake in the company to 38 percent.

+Questions about marijuana are starting to pop up in corporate conference calls at companies as large as Coca-Cola Co.

-Shares of Cronos Group Inc., based in Toronto, rose 10 percent in premarket trading Tuesday.
+Shares of Cronos Group Inc., based in Toronto, rose 5 percent in early trading Tuesday.